cjuracek/awesome-my-tools/README.md

 # awesome-my-tools
-A repository documenting and celebrating the tools I've used personally and professionally.
+A repository documenting and celebrating the tools/resources I've used personally and professionally.
 In the spirit of the other "awesome" github repos.

 - Anki
 - AWS